 Recorded in July 2007 at the Performing Arts Center, Purchase, New York.

-Please note that the music recorded on this compact disc is in print and can be purchased directly from its publishers.
+Please note that the music recorded on this compact disc is in print.

 Click here for the complete discography of Kapralova's music.

 If you are looking for highly sophisticated piano music rich in texture, clarity and depth, look no further.

 The piano and violin-and-piano music here is richly melodic, highly chromatic, and bursting with invention.

 Kapralova’s music displays a remarkable mastery of form and harmony, and radiates youthful spontaneity, lyrical tenderness, and passionate intensity.

 Kapralova was one of the major female composers in history, despite her short time on earth; this Koch disc does her music considerable justice and serves as a strong introduction to Kapralova's music.